benryves/RetroWiFiModem/README.md

 whereas before you'd need to save your changes then restart the modem.
 * AT&CS and AT&RS commands provide read/write and read-only access to the
 CTS and RTS lines respectively when hardware flow control is disabled.
+* AT$HOST can be used to query or change the hostname.
+ATI, AT&V and AT? have also been updated to cover this new command.

 ## Command reference